rareyman/tailwindcss-snowpack-starter/README.md

 1a.
 Optional: Rename project folder and rename project name in `package.json`

 1b.
-Optional Git: Remove Remote to disassocaite project from the original GitHub project
+Optional Git: Remove Remote to disassociate project from the original starter project

 1c.
 Optional Git: Add Remote to your own Git Repository